nastiacooly/moviegator/README.md

 ```
 6. To run the app locally, execute the following command:
 `py -3 manage.py runserver`
 7. Enjoy Moviegator!

-(If you have any questions on the functionality of the app, please watch the demo video on YouTube).
+*If you have any questions on the functionality of the app, please watch the [demo video](https://github.com/nastiacooly/moviegator#video-demo-not-currently-available).*